Hear from teachers using my plays and skits

 To check out more reviews do check Amazon.
 I sell the PDF book on my website, which is easy for printing.
 Amazon sell a paperback for the school library, or Kindle for an individual reader.

 From Alexis Hinson, at the Liaoyuan Bilingual School in Shanghai

-Alexis Hinson also gave me some great pictures of her pupils acting my skits – thank you!
+Alexis Hinson also gave me some great pictures of her pupils acting my one act plays – thank you!

 From Inci Ozkan, in Istanbul.